 7. It’s too noisy.
 I may get trampled on if I can not keep up or if the crowd suddenly changes direction.
 Social Networks are moving fast.
 There are new tools and sites popping up every minute.
 New topics taking hold and spreading throughout the networks at the speed of sound.

 9. I feel vulnerable being out in the open.
-Just like people who hide in the basement when they see dark clouds approaching there are those who retreat from online communities because they fear that if the expose themselves, lightening could strike from any direction.
+Just like people who hide in the basement when they see dark clouds approaching there are those who retreat from online communities because they fear that if they expose themselves, lightning could strike from any direction.
 There are those who will accuse people who do not want to expose themselves as having something to hide.
 I do not believe that is always the case.
-Some people simply believe that lightening strikes are not discriminatory to who has been naughty and who has been nice.
+Some people simply believe that lightning strikes are not discriminatory to who has been naughty and who has been nice.

 All of these concerns really can be narrowed down to 3 common fears that most people share;

 “The only thing we have to fear is fear itself”

 If we allow our fears to keep us paralyzed, we will be left behind or overwhelmed by forces that are beyond our control.

 The Positivity Blog has a list of 5 life-changing keys to overcoming fear which can be adapted for those who are still feeling anxious about social media;